bilalsaeedgujjar/earthquakeWatcherService/README.md

 2. In Eclipse, add these libraries(.jar file) by right-clicking your project in the package explorer => Build Path => Add External Archives...

-3. Fork code and go to the folder view the main class EqSpatial.java to see how everything works!
+3. Fork this repo!
+Then go to the above folder and view the main class EqSpatial.java to see how everything works!

 ===================================================================